-Figure 10.
-Typical charging behavior of the tip electrode at the beginning of experiment and its impact on the gained first CV curve

-From here, following the PeakForce SECM manual to continue your experiment.
+From here on follow the PeakForce SECM manual to continue your experiment.
 Below is a screen show of SECM tip current profiles at different tip-sample distance.
 The line plots on the right from bottom are at nominal 30, 100, 200, 400, and 750 nm tip-sample distance.
 The noise level is about 10pA (std = 9.3 pA).